 The fluid combination includes numerous slim appealing gaps and entrances, which lead to a large cross-cutting public gallery made of 16m to 17m-high curved red piles or cliffs.
 The gaps provide shade and natural ventilation for visitors to relax.

-The exterior of the buildings is covered with white moucharaby terracotta panels and resin shear walls.
-The central building or house includes a large entrance, which provides shade and serves as an outdoor stage that can seat up to 35,000 people.
+The exterior of the buildings will be covered with white moucharaby terracotta panels and resin shear walls.
+The central building or house will include a large entrance, which will provide shade and serves as an outdoor stage that can seat up to 35,000 people

-The main hall of the theatre has a capacity of 1,800 in two levels and features the same curved piles as that of the public gallery.
-The piles in the hall support nine independent petal-shaped balconies.
+The main hall of the theatre will have a capacity of 1,800 in two levels and features the same curved piles as that of the public gallery.
+The piles in the hall will support nine independent petal-shaped balconies.

 Apart from the multipurpose main hall, the facility will include two more flexible theatres with a capacity of 600 and 300.
 Small rehearsal rooms and four conference rooms will also be part of the theatre.